slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"To invent, you need a good imagination and a pile of junk."
 -- Thomas Edison*

+> *"The ability to see order in chaos is called creativity."
+-- Simon Sinek*

+> *"A pile of rocks ceases to be a rock when somebody contemplates it with the idea of a cathedral in mind."
+-- Antoine St. Exupery*

+> *"All achievements, all earned riches, have their beginning in an idea."
+-- Napoleon Hill*

 ### How to find good ideas?

 > *"The way to get good ideas is to get lots of ideas and throw the bad ones away."